Lights set to go out in Kandahar after U.S. aid winds down

 LONG DELAYS

-U.S. subsidies were intended to fill in until the power grid reached Kandahar and a new turbine was installed at the Kajaki dam.
-Both projects remain years away from completion, not least because of strong resistance from the Taliban in the region.
+U.S. power subsidies were intended to fill in until the power grid reached Kandahar and a new turbine was installed at Kajaki dam, but both projects remain years away from completion, not least because of strong armed resistance from the Taliban in the region.

-"It appears that the U.S. still has no realistic plan for helping the Afghan government develop a sustainable source of electricity," John Sopko, the U.S. special inspector general for Afghanistan, wrote in a report published on Tuesday.
+"It appears that the U.S. still has no realistic plan for helping the Afghan government develop a sustainable source of electricity," wrote John Sopko, a U.S. special inspector general, in a report published on Tuesday.

-He said the U.S. government was working on ways to help Afghans develop a sustainable power solution, in part by upgrading infrastructure while Afghanistan is "transitioning away from subsidies by charging consumers for the electricity they consume".

-Winning over locals in the hot, dusty cluster of low-slung houses and markets has been a priority for the United States which, like other foreign powers, is due to withdraw most of its troops by the end of the year.
+Winning over locals in the hot, dusty cluster of low-slung houses and markets has been a priority for the United States, which, like other foreign powers, is due to withdraw most of its troops from the war-torn country by the end of the year.

 The Afghan government says it cannot afford to maintain Kandahar's power generators or pay for the fuel.
 Diesel supplies in the city are already being rationed and power outages will be inevitable, says the state-owned power company.